A Single Online Agent Can Efficiently Learn Mean Field Games: Online Stochastic Updates

 where $\delta_{s'}$ is the indicator probability vector in $\Delta(\mathcal{S})$ such that $\delta_{s'}(z) = \mathbbm{1}(z=s')$, and the expectation is taken over \(s \sim M\) and \(s' \sim \PP{Q}(s,\cdot )\).
 Mimicking TD control and stochastic gradient descent, we remove the expectation and use the observed next successive state $s'$ to stochastically approximate $\P{Q}M$.
 This gives an online stochastic update for the M-value function:

 where $\beta$ is the step size.
-The full derivation of this update rule is deferred to \cref{sec:apx-update}.
+Please refer to \cref{sec:apx-update} for the full derivation of this update rule.
 Similar to TD control, we anticipate that this update rule drives the M-value function to converge to the population distribution induced by $\PP{Q}$.
 Furthermore, selecting a step size of $\beta_t = 1 /(t+1)$ simplifies it to a Markov chain Monte Carlo (MCMC) method, validating its correctness.

 For online stochastic updates \cref{eq:qupdate,eq:mupdate} and general online learning methods to yield optimal solutions, the environment must be readily \emph{explorable}.
 Unlike offline methods which rely on pre-collected data, an online agent learns and acts based on its real-time observations.
 Hence, the efficient learning of optimal policy becomes unfeasible if certain states are inaccessible, leading to potential suboptimal solutions.
 To avoid this, we impose the following condition on the MDP.